China Railway CRH1: CRH1A-A

-In September 2012, The MOR issued a revision in the Zefiro contract, which calls for the order of an additional 106 eight car Zefiro 250 (46 sets) and Zefiro 250NG (60 sets) train sets in lieu of the cancellation of the 16 car Zefiro 380 sets.
-The NG variant is a new model, which will use new materials in order to achieve weight reductions and more efficient operation.
+In September 2012, the Ministry of Railways revised its Zefiro contract, substituting 106 eight-car Zefiro 250 and Zefiro 250NG trainsets for the cancelled 16-car Zefiro 380 sets.
+The CRH1A-250/CRH1A–A is an aluminium-bodied Zefiro 250NG development rather than a stainless-steel Regina derivative.

 CRH1B

-On October 31, 2007, the Chinese MOR ordered 20 sets of CRH1B trains (CRH_{1}-041B～CRH_{1}-060B).
-CRH1B is a fleet-extended CRH1A.
-Each CRH1B consists of 16 cars, including three first class coaches (ZY), 12 second class coaches (ZE) and one dining car (CA).
-CRH1B, however, have not such restriction on the operational speed, the maximum speed is still 250 km/h.
-CRH1B first come into commercial use in April 2009, between Shanghai–Nanjing & Shanghai–Hangzhou.
+On 31 October 2007, the Ministry of Railways ordered 20 CRH1B trainsets (CRH_{1}-041B to CRH_{1}-060B) as part of a €1 billion order for 40 16-car trains, including 20 sleepers.
+The CRH1B is a 16-car, higher-capacity development of the CRH1A, comprising three first-class coaches (ZY), 12 second-class coaches (ZE) and one dining car (CA).
+Its maximum operating speed is 250 km/h.
+The type entered commercial service between Shanghai and Nanjing, and between Shanghai and Hangzhou, in April 2009.

 On July 23, 2011, CRH1-046B was hit on ZY104600 car by CRH2-139E in Yongtaiwen PFL accident.

 CRH1E

-On October 31, 2007, the Chinese MOR ordered 20 sets of CRH1E trains (CRH_{1}-061E～CRH_{1}-080E).
-The CRH1E is the first high-speed 16-car sleeper train (10M6T) in the world which is based on Bombardier's ZEFIRO 250 km/h design.
-The train was designed by Bombardier and Zagato.
-Each train set from the first 12 trainsets consists of one luxury sleeper (WG), 12 soft sleepers (WR), two second-class coaches (ZE), and one dining car (CA).
-The first CRH1E trainset delivered in October 2009, first came into service on November 4, 2009, between Beijing–Shanghai.
-In fact, only 15 CRH1Es were delivered, three of which had the luxury sleeper replaced with normal sleepers.
-The other five ended up being CRH1Bs, this time based on the CRH1E design (instead of CRH1A).
-Later on five additional CRH1Es (based on the CRH1A-A design) have also been manufactured and delivered.
+On 31 October 2007, the Ministry of Railways ordered 20 CRH1E trainsets (CRH_{1}-061E to CRH_{1}-080E) as the sleeper portion of the 40-train contract.
+The first-generation CRH1E is a stainless-steel, 16-car sleeper train based on Bombardier's Zefiro 250 platform, not an extended Regina design.
+The train was styled by Zagato.
+Each of the first 12 sets comprised one luxury sleeper (WG), 12 soft sleepers (WR), two second-class coaches (ZE) and one dining car (CA).
+The first CRH1E was delivered in October 2009 and entered service between Beijing and Shanghai on 4 November 2009.
+Fifteen first-generation CRH1E sets were delivered; three had the luxury sleeper replaced with a standard soft-sleeper car.
+Five additional new-generation sleeper sets were subsequently ordered.